A Hyperautomation Rose by Any Other Name

 The technology components that make up the document processing and automation industry have been loosely grouped and called:

 Has anything changed dramatically?
 Probably not.
 Do the naming changes make it hard for an average business person to keep up with what it all means?
 Probably.
 I will readily admit to being a huge fan of marketing terms, primarily when used to establish a new and improved product.
-I have to admit though, I would like to see something labeled as the “Same Old Shit,” but that’s a different
+I have to admit though, I would like to see something labeled as the “Same Old Shit,” but that’s a different blog.

 Is anyone old enough to remember buying a used car?
 Not anymore!